hamen-io/Hamen.io/releases/v1-0-0/hamen.io/md/docs/linguistics/grammar/parts-of-speech/parts-of-speech-in-english-grammatical-classifications/index.md

 - **Uncountable Nouns**: Things you can't count, like "water" or "happiness."

 !!!info
 Unlike German, in English, the only nouns we capitalize are proper nouns.
-This construct like originates from Latin and manuscript traditions, eschewing from excessive capitalization to maintain readability and simplicity in its orthographic conventions.
+This construct likely originates from Latin and manuscript traditions, eschewing from excessive capitalization to maintain readability and simplicity in its orthographic conventions.
 !!!

 ## Verbs: The Action Words